 I think one of the things that makes this fruit salsa especially appealing to kids is the dipping factor.
 Many kids love a good dip, and this one is so fresh and light you can hand your kid a bowl full and let them go to town.
 This does also pack well for lunchboxes either in a bento box or in two separate containers so those chips stay crunchy.

 I’ve also had a few people ask about the blue star shaped bowl I used.
 I originally picked this bowl up as a lucky find in the Target dollar spot.
 Those items always seem to be that once they are gone, they are gone.
-So here are few other cute star bowls that you could use to give your fruit salsa a patriotic feeling.
+But I did find these super cute Red White And Blue bowls, which are great for a backyard bbq.

 Red, White And Blue Fruit Salsa